ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 # Conclusions

-The increasing complexity of modern statistical integrated models and expanding computing power allows for the inclusion of a multitude of processes in fisheries stock-assessment methods.
+The increasing complexity of modern statistical integrated models and expanding computing power allows for the inclusion of a multitude of processes in fisheries stock-assessment methods [@deroba2013a] (REMOVE THIS REF OR BETTER REF?).
 However, with added complexity comes the potential for model misspecification.
 Simulation testing allows for the formal evaluation of the ability of assessment models to accurately and precisely estimate parameters of interest under different conditions and levels of misspecification [@deroba2013a; @wilberg2006; @crone2013].